AubinABADIE/WI-project/README.md

 ## How to use

-###Your input json file must be inside data folder
+### Your input json file must be inside the data folder

 Start sbt shell using
 * sbt